-Acts of animals kept as pets or as part of the farm enterprise may subject the owner to legal liabilities.
-This publication discusses some of the situations where liability may be imposed on the farmer for acts of his or her animals.
+An animal owner can be subject to legal liabilities for acts of animals owned as part of a farm enterprise or even as pets.
+This guide discusses some of the situations where liability may be imposed on an owner for acts of an animal.

-The common law recognizes two general classes of animals — wild and domestic.
+The law recognizes two general classes of animals: wild and domestic.
 Animals such as farm livestock that are ordinarily harmless to people are classified as domestic animals.
 Ownership of domestic animals carries certain legal liabilities.
-The following hypothetical cases will be discussed to demonstrate the nature and extent of the possible legal consequences arising from the acts of such animals:
+The following examples will be discussed to demonstrate the nature and extent of the possible legal consequences arising from the acts of such animals:

 - Your cattle break through a fence along a road and damage your neighbor’s corn.

-- You drive your herd back to your land by use of a public highway and one of the animals is struck by a car.
+- You drive your herd back to your land by way of a public highway and one of the animals is struck by a car.

-- You keep a watchdog, which attacks a salesman as he comes to call.
+- Your watchdog attacks a salesperson who comes to call.

 - Your dog, which is very friendly, jumps up to greet a visitor.
 The visitor is frightened and falls off the front porch.